paulogr/ionic-starter-personal/README.md

 # My own Ionic Framework starter template.

+First of all have Ionic installed.

 ## How to use it

 ```
 $ ionic start myApp https://github.com/paulogr/ionic-starter-personal
 ```

-Do this after have Ionic installed, of course.

 and install ngCordova dependency
 ```
 $ bower install ngCordova --save